-We come to know the depths of our emotions, yet we are not controlled by them.
+We come to know the depths of our emotions, yet we are not controlled by them. - Anonymous

 Eye Movement Desensitization and Reprocessing (EMDR)

-What will my EMDR treatment with Julie include:
+What will my EMDR treatment with Julie include?

-Sessions vary in length from 50 to 90 minutes
+Sessions vary in length from 50 to 90 minutes.

-2 to 3 in-between debriefing and treatment observation sessions, usually 50 minutes each.
+In-between processing sessions, Julie uses debriefing and treatment observation sessions, usually 50 minutes each.

 EMDR will be different than traditional talk therapy, as there is less back and forth talking and Julie will sometimes be reading from an evidenced-based protocol.
 Don’t let the simplicity of this procedure fool you; the research that has gone into this treatment is complex and based on a variety of therapeutic modalities.
 It is designed to be adhered to in a very specific way.
 Additionally, Julie is a long-term integrative psychodynamic therapist and fully able to help navigate any deeper issues that arise and need to be attended to through talk therapy processing.